Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Doce or Dorse Noël married French Creole Marie Duverzine Neraut or Nerault at the Grand Coteau church, St. Landry Parish, in July 1846.
 Again, neither the St. Landry Parish clerk nor the priest who recorded the marriage gave the couple's parents' names.
 Their son François Adam was born near Grand Coteau in July 1852, and Louis near Arnaudville in December 1862.

 Françoise Noël married François Hubert at the Donaldsonville church, Ascension Parish, in July 1854.
-The priest who recorded the marriage, typically, did not bother to give the couple's parents' names.
+The priest who recorded the marriage did not give the couple's parents' names.

-Émilien Noël married Angelica Beille.
+Émilien Noël married Angelica Beille, place and date unrecorded.
 Their son Jean was born near French Settlement, Livingston Parish, in December 1847.

 Suzette Noël "of Mr. Gaillard," evidently a slave, was baptized at the Raceland church, Lafourche Parish, age 1 1/2 months, in February 1858.

-Noël Noël married Marie Louise Teal.
+Noël Noël married Marie Louise Teal, place and date unrecorded.
 Their son Charles was born in St. Landry Parish in May 1859.

 Jean Dik, son of Caroline Noël, was born in Ascension Parish in December 1865.

-Charley Noël married Marie Frosine ____ and settled near Bayou Pointe aux Loupes, now Iota, then in St. Landry but now in Acadia Parish, by the late 1860s.
+Charley Noël married Marie Frosine ____, place and date unrecorded, and settled near Bayou Pointe aux Loupes, now Iota, then in St. Landry but now in Acadia Parish, by the late 1860s.

 Alida Noël married William Johnson in a civil ceremony in St. Landry Parish in September 1867.
 The parish clerk who recorded the marriage did not give the couple's parents' names.

-John Noël married Augustine Charpentier.
+John Noël married Augustine Charpentier, place and date unrecorded.
 Their son William was born near Plaquemine, Iberville Parish, in March 1868.

 Dominique Jacques Noël married Félicie Adam at the Donalsonville church, Ascension Parish, in May 1868.
-The priest who recorded the marriage did not bother to give the couple's parents' names.
+The priest who recorded the marriage did not give the couple's parents' names.

-Jean Baptiste Noël married Adélaïde ____ civilly probably in Pointe Coupee Parish.
-Their son Eugène was baptized "at Alexis Lebeau's" near Lakeland, Pointe Coupee Parish, age 2 months, in October 1868.
+Jean Baptiste Noël married Adélaïde ____ civilly, probably in Pointe Coupee Parish, date unrecorded.
+Their son Eugène was baptized "at Alexis Lebeau's" near Lakeland, Pointe Coupee Parish, age 2 months, in October 1868, and daughter Marie Regenie was born there in October 1870.

 Charles, fils, son of Charles Noël and Victorine ____, married Euphrasie, called Frozine, daughter of Picken Picken and Minty ____, at the Arnaudville church, St. Landry Parish, in January 1869.